Omikrone/Chessboard/README.md

 ## Introduction

-- **Current version:** 1.0.0
+- **Current version:** 1.1.0

 This project is a simple chess game implementation in C++, optimized for performance with bitboards.
-It is intended to be the main library of the (chess game)[https://github.com/Omikrone/Chessgame], and the future chess engine *Euphron*.
+It is intended to be the main library of the (chess game)[https://github.com/Omikrone/Chessgame], and the chess engine *Euphron*.
 It is designed to be as fast as possible, and has achieved the following performance metrics compared to a naive implementation (the old one):
 - **Move generation and application:** ~60 microseconds (naive: ~2000 microseconds)